top of page

 Water Institutions and the Law of One Price.
 2015.

 with Gary Libecap.
 R. Halvorsen and D.F.
 Layton eds.
-Handbook on the Economics of Natural Resources, Edward Elgar Publishing, pp. 442-473.
+Handbook on the Economics of Natural Resources.
+Edward Elgar, Northampton, MA, pp. 442-473.

 Link to author Preprint